 Mirror with a Memory

-Mirror with a Memory, takes the form of an illustrated reader containing new scholarship, original translations of historical texts, relevant case law, and commissioned artworks.
-Contributors examine the history and present state of biometric, aerial, and behavioral surveillance and how artists have used their work to expose and disrupt these systems.
+This publication takes the form of an illustrated reader containing new scholarship, original translations of historical texts, relevant case law, and commissioned artworks.
+Topics discussed in the book examine the history and present state of biometric, aerial, and behavioral surveillance, and how artists have used their work to expose and disrupt these systems.
 The reader will consist of contributions by authors including journalist Adrian Chen, scholar Joshua Ellenbogen, and curator Corey Keller.
 The publication will also feature extensive illustrations of work by artists such as Alphonse Bertillon, Harun Farocki, Eadward Muybridge, and Martha Rosler, alongside new commissions from Zach Blas, Mimi Onuoha, and Martine Syms.